 Monster Hunter Wilds: Everything We Know About Capcom’s Most Ambitious Monster Hunter Yet

-Introduction – A New Era for Monster Hunter
+Introduction – A Brand New World for Monster Hunter

 World & Story Setting – Living, Breathing Danger